zjuwss/gnnwr/README.md

 ### 2.1 GNNWR

-[GNNWR](https://doi.org/10.1080/13658816.2019.1707834) (Geographically neural network weighted regression) is a model address spatial non-stationarity in various domains with complex geographical processes.
+[GNNWR](https://doi.org/10.1080/13658816.2019.1707834) (Geographically neural network weighted regression) is a model to address spatial non-stationarity in various domains with complex geographical processes.
 A spatially weighted neural network (SWNN) is proposed to represent the nonstationary weight matrix and to achieve local estimation by weighted least squares with these weights.
 With the superior fitting ability of the neural network, GNNWR has a well-constructed nonstationary weight matrix, which makes it possible to better describe the complex geo-processes in environment and urban research.

 <p align="center">
 <img title="GNNWR" src="assets/The_estimation_process_of_GNNWR_model.jpeg" alt="GNNWR" width=75%>